pygfx/rendercanvas/README.md

 pip install rendercanvas
 ```

-To have at least one GUI backend, we recommend:
+To have at least one backend, we recommend:
 ```
 pip install rendercanvas glfw
 ```